stolostron/stolostron/dev-preview/README.md

 ## Global Hub Integration with Management Fabric

 To aid the integration of the Red Hat Hybrid Cloud Management solutions, Management Fabric was created.
 A management solution like ACM creates, modifies or deletes a managed resource in its local inventory.
 Also, all these operations will be reported to the management fabric via the Asset Inventory APIs.
-Other Red Hat Hybrid Cloud Management solutions will follow.
+Other Red Hat Hybrid Cloud Management solutions will follow the same path.
 Customers and ISV partners will be able to plug into Management Fabric to subscribe to these change events.

 ### Bring Management Fabric via the Global Hub Operator